European shares inch up after Putin comments

 Data showed Germany’s economy suffered a surprise contraction - its first in more than a year - in the three months to June, and France slashed its growth forecasts for this year and next after its economy failed to grow in the second quarter.

-The euro zone’s blue-chip Euro STOXX 50 index gained 0.1 percent to 3,058.16 points.
-The benchmark’s rise on Thursday was halted by a strong technical resistance at around 3,071 points, representing the 38.2 percent Fibonacci retracement of the index’s recent two-week slide.
+The euro zone’s blue-chip Euro STOXX 50 index was down 0.04 percent at 3,054.41 points.
+The index rose as much as 0.6 percent in afternoon trading, before hitting strong technical resistance at around 3,071 points, representing the 38.2 percent Fibonacci retracement of the index’s recent two-week slide.

 Speaking to Russian ministers and members of parliament in Crimea, Putin said Russia would stand up for itself but not at the cost of confrontation with the outside world.
 He also said Russia would do everything in its power to end the conflict in Ukraine as soon as possible.